pkhabazi/sentineldevops/README.md

 ## Azure Sentinel deployment Ninja style

-Based on the shift left and DevOps WoW, I made the following design on how I think the process should look like.
-I will explain the design you see below in different parts.
+Based on the shift left and DevOps WoW, I made the design below on how I think the process should look like.
+I will explain the design in different parts.
+But first, let’s start with the underlying requirements..

 ![AzureSentinelNinjaStyle](images/AzureSentinelNinjaStyle.png)

 ## Links
-- Read the complete post on my [blog](https://pkm-technology.com/?p=2373&preview=true&_thumbnail_id=2315)
+- Read the complete post on my <a href="https://pkm-technology.com/deploying-and-managing-azure-sentinel-ninja-style/" target="_blank">blog</a>
-- Read blog post from Javier and Philippe on [techcommunity](https://techcommunity.microsoft.com/t5/azure-sentinel/deploying-and-managing-azure-sentinel-as-code/ba-p/1131928)
+- Read blog post from Javier and Philippe on <a href="https://techcommunity.microsoft.com/t5/azure-sentinel/deploying-and-managing-azure-sentinel-as-code/ba-p/1131928" target="_blank">techcommunity</a>

 ## Contributing